 Floss gently to dislodge objects; never use sharp tools.
 Call us if it persists.

-We reserve slots daily for urgent dental needs, ensuring you’re seen quickly,
+We reserve slots daily for urgent dental needs, ensuring you’re seen quickly, without long waits or delayed care.

 Our offices are equipped with panoramic X-rays and digital scanners to provide fast, accurate diagnosis of complex dental emergencies.